What is the difference between an Insight Grant and an Insight Development Grant?

 Insight Grants provide longer-term funding for mature research projects proposed by individuals or teams.
 Insight Grants may be valued at up to $500,000 over three to five years.

 Must you have already received an Insight Development Grant to be eligible for an Insight Grant?

 Do Insight Development Grants offer dedicated funding for emerging scholars?

 Yes.
 Emerging scholars are eligible for, and invited to apply to, any of the funding opportunities within the Insight and Connection programs.
 However, the Insight Development Grants funding opportunity is the only one to have a dedicated funding envelope for emerging scholars.
 See the funding opportunity description for details.

 How will multidisciplinary/interdisciplinary applications be handled?

-Applicants may request to have their proposals considered by committee reviewers from more than one discipline and/or area of research.
+Insight Grants and Insight Development Grants applicants may request to have their proposals considered by adjudication committee reviewers from more than one discipline and/or area of research.
 These requests must include supporting rationale.
-When such requests are justified, the resulting review may include a review of the proposal by two members from the primary adjudication committee and a third member from another committee, according to the secondary or tertiary discipline or area of research indicated by the applicant.
+When such requests are justified, the resulting review may include a review of the proposal from reviewers within, respectively, the pool of Insight Development Grants or Insight Grants committee membership at large, according to the secondary or tertiary discipline or area of research indicated by the applicant.